 New Viking ship burial detected in Norway

-Again, traces of another ship burial and settlement probably dating to the Viking Period have been found in Norway.
+Just one year after the sensational find of a Viking ship in Norway, traces of another ship burial and settlement probably dating to the Viking Period have been found.

 The discoveries were made by archaeologists from the Norwegian LBI ArchPro partner organisation NIKU (Norwegian Institute for Cultural Heritage Research) with the efficient archaeological prospection approach developed by the LBI ArchPro with its partners.